ojncglg/police_roster/README.md

 ## Grading rubric

-- All timers are functioning correctly
+- All 4 timers are working correctly.
+Timers should have pause/resume button, a reset button, and a button that ends the timer.
 - UI is consistent and effort has been put into making it look nice.
 Cite any resources you used.
-- Assemble all timers and render them.
-They for the most part should be static and not functional.
 - Keep your code as DRY (Don't repeat yourself) as possible
 - Define PropTypes for all components
 - The console should be free of errors and warnings